haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-applymovement2 1 <auto> 0 4
+applymovement2 2 <2725A4> 0 0
+{
+walk_in_place_fastest_left
+}
 ```
 Notes:
 ```
-  # like applymovement, but could be used if an NPC will move to another map.
+  # like applymovement, but does not assume the map that the NPC is from is the current map.
+  # probably useful for using FRLG clone NPCs in cutscenes?
 ```
 </details>